dappradar/defi-providers/README.md

 );
 ```

-If provided block is not lower than START_BLOCK, the function continues by calling the **getTvl** function from the **uniswapV2** module. **getTvl** function connects to blockchain node and requests all data that is needed to calculate TVL of any Uniswap V2 clone.
+If provided block is not lower than START_BLOCK, the function continues by calling the **getTvl** function from the **uniswapV2** module. **getTvl** function calculates TVL of Uniswap V2 (or it's clone) using factory address.
 In addition to TVL it returns **poolBalances** object that holds data of pool balances.

+- @param factoryAddress - The address of factory
+- @param block - The block number for which data is requested
+- @param chain - EVM chain name (providers parent folder name)
+- @param provider - the provider folder name
+- @param web3 - The Web3 object
+- @param usePoolMethods - some factories use pool methods and other pair methods
+- @returns The object containing object with token addresses and their locked values and object with pool balances

 Balances are returned in this format: